What happens after Olympic glory? For diver Matty Lee, a return to 'gruesome' preseason training – KION546

 “I know I can count on him because he is that good … Trying to stay in the moment, think about what I’m doing right now, right then, simplifying everything in my mind — that’s the main thing that actually improved in my diving career.
 And that helped me reach Tom Daley’s level and get the gold medal with him.”

 While it remains unclear whether Lee and Daley will dive together again, the former’s focus remains on his training.
-Last week, that also involved participating in the UK’s National Fitness Day initiative on top of his diving commitments.
+Last week, that also involved participating in TRX training as part of the UK’s National Fitness Day initiative on top of his diving commitments.

 But slowly, Lee’s focus will turn to setting goals for next year — notably at the Commonwealth Games on home soil in Birmingham and the world championships in Fukuoka, Japan.